devanshk01/hadoop-on-windows11/README.md

 		```
 - Now, first go to the `C:\hadoop` and delete the `bin` folder.
 - Now download the new bin folder from [here](https://drive.google.com/file/d/1nCN_jK7EJF2DmPUUxgOggnvJ6k6tksYz/view) and paste/extract it to `C:\hadoop\`.

+- Now, go to `C:\hadoop\bin` and run `winutils.exe`.
+If any error pops up saying that there is some `.dll` file is missing then check the name of that file and download it online and paste it to `C:\Windows\System32` folder.

+- If a terminal pop-up and disappears instantly without any error message when you run `winutils.exe`, then you are done.

+- Now your Hadoop set-up should be complete.
+To check if the set-up is successful, go to **Command Prompt** and run,
+    ```bash
+    C:\>hadoop version
+    ```

+- If it says, 'hadoop' is not recognised as an internal or external command, then there is some mistake in set-up.

+- Now, after the successful set-up, run **Command Prompt** as administrator.
+Run the following command to format the namenode,
+    ```bash
+    C:\windows\system32>hdfs namenode -format
+    ```
+- Now, in terminal, go to `C:\hadoop\sbin` and run these two commands,
+    ```bash
+    C:\hadoop\sbin> start-dfs.cmd
+    C:\hadoop\sbin> start-yarn.cmd
+    ```
+- 4 new windows will pop-up.
+Now run
+    ```bash
+    C:\hadoop\sbin>jps
+    ```

+- If it shows something like this, then your all your nodes and resource managers are working correctly.

+- You can also check them in your browser by visiting  and localhost:8088